Comprehensive Stroke Center Certification by The Joint Commission

 Comprehensive Stroke Center Certification was developed in collaboration with the American Heart Association/American Stroke Association and derived from the Brain Attack Coalition’s “Recommendations for Comprehensive Stroke Centers” (Stroke, 2005), and “Metrics for Measuring Quality of Care in Comprehensive Stroke Centers” (Stroke, 2011), and on recommendations from a multidisciplinary advisory panel of experts in complex stroke care.

 The UH Neurological Institute’s Stroke and Cerebrovascular Center is the largest and most experienced program in northeast Ohio dedicated to caring for stroke patients.
 UH physicians specialize in managing diseases in patients who are high-risk and the medical center’s rehabilitation specialists use state-of-the-art techniques to help speed up recovery.
-As the primary affiliate of Case Western Reserve University School of Medicine, UH also engages in research aimed at improving care.
+As an affiliate of Case Western Reserve University School of Medicine, UH also engages in research aimed at improving care.

-To ensure optimal outcomes for stroke patients, UH’s Comprehensive Stroke Center offers a highly experienced team of stroke specialists that includes board-certified vascular neurologists, neurointensivists, interventional neuroradiologists, cerebrovascular neurosurgeons, nursing and support staff experienced in stroke care.
+To ensure optimal outcomes for stroke patients, the Comprehensive Stroke Center offers a highly experienced team of stroke specialists that includes board-certified vascular neurologists, neurointensivists, interventional neuroradiologists, cerebrovascular neurosurgeons, nursing and support staff experienced in stroke care.

 The center brings together leading experts from a variety of disciplines that collaborate using the latest clinical advances and technologies.
 Many are involved in nationally funded research that may lead to future innovations in medical care.